 When the Arabs came into Egypt, the indigenous had migrated in numbers to the rest of Africa.
 Among these are the Soninke of Mali / Mauritania, the Akan of Ghana / Ivory Coast, the Yoruba of Nigeria, the Bassa of Cameroon, or possibly the Zulu and Xhosa in South Africa.
 Those who remained in Egypt were already crossbred with all white invaders, these are the Copts of today.

 This explains why the Copts, a yet apparently white people speak a black tongue.
 The Arabs thus have nothing to do, directly or indirectly, with the Egyptian civilization.
-They also know it very well but are careful not to say it in order to collect money in peace for tourism in Egypt.
+They also know it very well but are careful not to say it in order to peacefully collect money generated by tourism in Egypt.

 If the Egyptians were black, why are Blacks not as intelligent?